Elliosante/minishell/README.md

+** Warning : it's an unfinished version of the project, so expect some bugs when running it **

 # Command line parsing

 To effectively interact with command-line input, our algorithm must be able to interpret it.
 This requires translating the command line input, a process known as parsing.
 Among the various parsing methods available, we have selected a Recursive Descent parser.
 This choice is motivated by the parser's simplicity and flexibility, making it well-suited for Minishell.